 Like their musical forefathers, the band spent three years blazing their way through juke joints along the Mississippi Blues trail, before independently recording their debut album in 2018.
-After it’s release, they spent the next two years extensively touring the surrounding south, traveling as far as the midwest and the pacific northeast.
-In that time, they’ve supported many acts such as Whiskey Myers, Wet Willie, Ray Wylie Hubbard, Fantastic Negrito, Tyler Childers, Ian Moore, Aaron Lewis, Bishop Gunn & Black Stone Cherry.
+After its release, they spent the last three years extensively touring the surrounding south, traveling as far as the midwest and the pacific northeast.
+In that time, they’ve supported many acts such as Whiskey Myers, Wet Willie, Ray Wylie Hubbard, Fantastic Negrito, Tyler Childers, Ian Moore, Aaron Lewis, Bishop Gunn, Black Stone Cherry and most recently Buckcherry.
+They are set to open for Nightranger at the annual HWY 30 music fest in Filer Idaho on June 24th, of 2021.

 Rock Blues Muse